<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Toxic Element 5: Results Over People

 You will find a focus on results in every sales culture.
-What separates a toxic culture from a healthy one is that a toxic culture focuses on results over people.
+What separates a toxic culture from a healthy sales organization one is that a toxic culture focuses on results over people.
 Toxic leaders see people as a means to an end.
-Instead of developing, training, coaching, and inspiring the sales force and helping them improve their effectiveness, they focus only on results, with no consideration for the people they rely on to deliver those results.
+Instead of developing, training, coaching, and inspiring the sales environment force and helping them improve their effectiveness, they focus only on results, with no consideration for the people they rely on to deliver those results.

 Recently, a salesperson told me a story about working for a toxic leader.
 After four years of working together, his manager didn't know he had three children.
 Instead of focusing on what motivated the salesperson, the manager focused on the results alone.
 When the salesperson realized he was a means to an end, he stopped working for this company and the toxic leader.